marcinzh/skutek/CHEATSHEET.md

 # Handlers

+Handler is an object, which has ability to handle effect (or effects).

-Handling an effect (or effects), is a process of removing some effect (or effects) from computation's effect stack.
+Handling an effect (or effects), is an act of removing some effect (or effects) from the computation's effect stack.
 Possibly, also transforming computation's result type in the process.

-Handling effects is also the point, where order of effects starts to matter.
+Handling effects is also the point, where **the order of effects** starts to matter.

-After all effects are handled (i.e. computation's effect stack is empty), the computation is ready to be executed.
+After all effects are handled, computation's effect stack is empty (i.e. provable to be `=:= Any`) Then, the computation is ready to be executed:
 ```scala
 // assuming:
 eff : A !!
 Any